Aerial firefighting and forestry in southern Australia: Aerial ignition

 While the development of an aerial incendiary machine by the CSIRO was progressing the Forests Commission Victoria was developing a system for use with helicopters.
 The DIAD (Delayed Action Incendiary Devices) was a large double-ended match with a length of safety fuse between.
 Forestry Tasmania started using DIADs around the same time.
 They were stored in a metal box outside the helicopter along with a disposable striker patch attached to a special half-door.
 A navigator sat in the middle beside the pilot and the bombardier's role was to strike and then drop the lighted DIADs.
 After about 17 seconds the large section of the DIAD would ignite and burn for a further 40 seconds, enough to start a small spot fire on the ground.
 The first test was with a Bell 47G on 4 October 1967.
 Helicopters gave several advantages over fixed wing aircraft including flexibility and greater accuracy of placing incendiaries from a slow-moving aircraft.

 For larger operations in the remote mountains or desert, a helicopter would fly along ridgetops and ignite hundreds of hectares by dropping DAIDs.
 The fire would be allowed to trickle slowly down the north facing slopes in the evening until it went out overnight with the dew the following morning or ran into a wet gully.
 But the 1970s were a relatively wet decade so the gullies were damp and full of soggy tree ferns which would stop most burns.
 Also, there weren't many people in the bush other than loggers and cattlemen, so it was possible to do this with minimal risk.
 The first use, anywhere in the world, of DAIDs to backburn a large 49 800 acre fire in north eastern Victoria was undertaken by the Commission in February 1968.

 The Aerial Drip Torch (ADT) was used for slash burns after logging.
-Source: US Forest Service.